 The Pension Protection Act of 2006 introduced a new provision to the tax code which prevents individuals over the age of 70 ½ from losing their charitable deduction by taking the standard deduction.

-It’s called a Qualified Charitable Distribution (QDC).
-A QDC allows an individual who is subject to required minimum distributions to direct the required minimum distribution to a charity and eliminate that distribution from gross income instead of taking it as an itemized deduction.
-An ideal client for a QDC would be the following:
+It’s called a Qualified Charitable Distribution (QCD).
+A QCD allows an individual who is subject to required minimum distributions to direct the required minimum distribution to a charity and eliminate that distribution from gross income instead of taking it as an itemized deduction.
+An ideal client for a QCD would be the following:

-However, if Grandma and Grandpa perform a QDC by instructing the custodian of their IRA to direct the distribution straight to the charity of their choosing, Grandma and Grandpa can exclude that distribution from gross income entirely and still take the standard deduction.
+However, if Steve and Lori perform a QCD by instructing the custodian of their IRA to direct the distribution straight to the charity of their choosing, without ever taking receipt of the funds, they can exclude that distribution from gross income entirely and still take the standard deduction.

-Even if you itemize your deductions, I would still recommend doing a QDC since it will effectively lower your Adjusted Gross Income (AGI).
+Even if you itemize your deductions, I would still recommend doing a QCD since it will lower your adjusted gross income (AGI).
 Your AGI directly affects your capital gains and dividend tax rates as well as the deductions and credits you can take.
 The higher up on the tax return you can exclude/deduct income the better!

-QDCs are simple and effective.
-Keep an eye out for friends and family who are eligible for this tax saving strategy.
+QCDs are simple and effective for those who are subject to RMDs.
+If you're not at that point yet, keep an eye out for friends and family who are eligible for this tax saving strategy.